 The NWTA Rocky Point Recreation Area is a leased property owned by the Weyerhaeuser Company (a private timber company).
 The area is approximately 3,000 acres, has multiple points of access, and currently has a mixture of gravel roads and trails optimized for off-road cycling, but also open to walking.
 NWTA members in good standing have access to the area, and NWTA is actively engaged with Weyerhaeuser to develop the existing trail network into a more comprehensive system of interconnected trails.
 Over the coming years, we plan to expand the inventory of XC and DH trails in the area.
-A map of the boundary of the Rocky Point property can be seen at the bottom of this page.

-If you are an NWTA member, this is your new local area to access nature on a bike.
+If you are an NWTA member, this is your local area to access nature on a bike.
 Go enjoy it.
 You can ride it twelve months of the year.

-NWTA holds the lease effective August 1, 2019.
 Access to the leased property is available to NWTA members provided the following criteria are met: